-The Bachelor of Arts in Organizational Leadership can be completed in 15 months.
+The Bachelor of Arts in Organizational Leadership can be completed in as little as 15 months.
 This is possible because we accept your prior college credits and work experience that can be used to complete the degree faster and in a cost-effective way.
 This accelerated program is designed with the busy adult student in mind.
 We reduce the time to completion of the degree program hereby reducing the cost earning the BA degree.

-The BA in Organizational Leadership program is a nontraditional program serving adults, twenty-three years or older, who have already completed at least 12 transferable college credits with a cumulative 2.0 GPA or better.
-More credits you transfer, the faster you graduate!
+The BA in Organizational Leadership program is a nontraditional program designed mainly to serve adults, twenty-three years or older, who have already completed at least 12 transferable college credits with a cumulative 2.0 GPA or better.
+The more credits you transfer, the faster you graduate!